 Service was friendly fast and smart: when Boyfriend ordered an ice cream for dessert, the waiter added a second spoon for me :D

 - We received a complimentary lunch.
 I didn't check the prices

 - One night including breakfast at Kurland Estate in an Elegant Suite: prices start at R4550/night for two or approx. $335/€285 + $13.99/€11.92 for drinks – We received a complimentary stay

 On our 13th day in South Africa, it was time to head to our final proper destination of the trip: Knysna.

 I wanted to visit Knysna because I'd read such good things about the Knysna lagoon and the nature surrounding the town, but I have to admit we were both a bit disappointed.

-Now, Knysna and surroundings were nice – don’t get me wrong – but I think we’d had so many truly amazing days that it took a bit more to wow us than it might have had in the beginning of our trip.
+Now, Knysna and surroundings were nice – don't get me wrong – but I think we'd had so many truly amazing days that it took a bit more to wow us than it might have at the beginning of our trip.

 Anyways.
 The first thing we did in Knysna was check into our airbnb apartment.

 We'd booked an airbnb apartment on Thesen Island, which is one of the more exclusive parts of Knysna.
 That wasn't why we booked there though.
 We just booked there because the apartment had everything we definitely wanted: